zle105/academic-kickstart/content/project/0-dmn/index.md

 - Eliminating the need for extra calibration and micromechanics assumption;
 - Efficient online prediction without the danger of extrapolation

-DMN has been applied to addressing various RVE challenges, such as hyperelastic rubber composite under large deformation, polycrystalline materials with rate-dependent crystal plasticity and carbon fiber reinforced polymer (CFRP) composites.
-The network structure with physically based parameters also provides a promising tool for materials design.
+DMN has been applied to addressing various RVE challenges, such as hyperelastic rubber composite under large deformation, polycrystalline materials with rate-dependent crystal plasticity and carbon fiber reinforced polymer (CFRP) composites. **The network structure with physically based parameters also provides a promising tool for materials design**.
 Recently, it has also been enriched with cohesive layers to handle materials with deformable interfaces, which can be used to apply to interfacial failure analysis.